lucasjoliveau/doc/en/developer/reference/backend/testing.md

     });

-The main way to run the test suite is to have a running Odoo server, then navigate a web browser to `/web/tests`.
+The main way to run the test suite is to have a running Konvergo ERP server, then navigate a web browser to `/web/tests`.
 The test suite will then be executed by the web browser Javascript engine.